 - If your doctor gave you an antibiotic ointment, put it on your child's incision after it is clean and dry.

-- Feed your child only the way your doctor or nurse told you.
+- Feed your child only the way your provider told you.

 - Babies will need to sleep in an infant seat, on their backs.